0

 Beyond diagnosing gastrointestinal disorders, these tests serve preventative functions against severe diseases such as colorectal cancer, where early detection through routine screenings improves treatment outcomes significantly.

-In addition to detecting indicators of illness such as blood abnormal cells, they reveal information about nutrient absorption levels, which are especially important if you're following specific dietary plans like the ketogenic diet, ensuring efficient nutrient uptake by the body.
+In addition to detecting indicators of illness such as abnormal blood cells, they reveal information about nutrient absorption levels, which are especially important if you're following specific dietary plans like the ketogenic diet, ensuring efficient nutrient uptake by the body.

 Symptoms That May Indicate A Need For A Stool Test